holgstr/conftree/README.md

 [![R-CMD-check](https://github.com/holgstr/conftree/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/holgstr/conftree/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This `R` package finds robust subgroups in data with a single continuous response, suitable for either regression or treatment effect models.
+This `R` package finds subgroups in data with a single continuous response, suitable for either regression or treatment effect problems.
 Subgroups are identified via recursive partitioning, resulting in an interpretable tree.
-Conformal prediction methods (SCR, CV+ and Jackknife+) are leveraged to simultaneously optimize inter-group heterogeneity and intra-group homogeneity.
+Conformal prediction methods (SCR, CV+ and Jackknife+) are leveraged to find homogeneous subgroups through robust uncertainty quantification.
 First, predictions are made using an arbitrary regression learner from the [100+ algorithms](https://www.tidymodels.org/find/parsnip/) available in `tidymodels`.
 Then, the data is split recursively using the robust conformal criterion.
-In this way, `conftree` extends the R2P algorithm of [Lee et al. (NeurIPS 2020)](https://proceedings.neurips.cc/paper/2020/hash/1819020b02e926785cf3be594d957696-Abstract.html).
+The `conftree` package implements and extends the theory from [Lee et al. (NeurIPS 2020)](https://proceedings.neurips.cc/paper/2020/hash/1819020b02e926785cf3be594d957696-Abstract.html).

 **Scope:**